istiuak-0/iocraft/README.md

 </script>
 ```

-Use this for state scoped to a subtree — shopping carts, wizards, nested forms.

----

 ## Lifecycle Hooks

-Services created with `obtainNew` or `obtainRawNew` can define Vue lifecycle methods directly on the class.
-Since these services are tied to a specific component, iocraft automatically detects and binds any lifecycle methods to that component's lifecycle.
+Services can define Vue lifecycle methods directly on the class.When `obtainNew` or `obtainRawNew` is called inside a component's setup context, iocraft detects the active component instance and automatically binds any lifecycle methods defined on the service to that component's lifecycle.

 iocraft exports a typed interface for each supported hook.
 Implement them to get type checking and avoid typos.